Tal-Dor/OrionUO-docs/src/launcher/tab-server.md

 3. Define path to Orion-UO files folder.

-4. [Configure client version](configuration-editor.md) - Orion client configuration settings (ConfigurationEditor.exe file must be in the UO folder).
-If the Client.cuo file is absent - text of button will be red.
+4. [Configure client version](configuration-editor.md) - Orion client configuration settings.
+If the `Client.cuo` file is absent -> text of button will be red.

 5. Check updates - Automatic check for updates for the files from the selected UO folder.